seancfoley/IPAddress/ipaddress.md

 #### Host Name or Address with Port or Service Name

 For an address or host with port or service name, use `HostName`.
-IPv6 addresses with ports should appear as [ipv6Address]:port to resolve the ambiguity of the colon separator, consistent with RFC 2732, 3986, 4038 and other RFCs.
+IPv6 addresses with ports should appear as `[ipv6Address]:port` to resolve the ambiguity of the colon separator, consistent with RFC 2732, 3986, 4038 and other RFCs.
 However, this library will parse IPv6 addresses without the brackets.
 You can use the “expectPort” setting of `HostNameParameters` to resolve ambiguities when the brackets are absent.

+Java example code:
 ```java
 HostName hostName = new HostName("[::1]:80");
 System.out.println("host: " + hostName.getHost() + " address: " +